jackoconnor/computation_for_sci/Data Science/README.md

-# Data science exercises for the course.
+# Data science exercises for the module.